 What Do You Do If Your Duck or Chicken Isn’t Laying Eggs On Time?

 As it turns out, sometimes ducks and chickens that reach egg-laying age but haven’t laid any eggs just need a little extra help to get going.
 So, to help Margaret realize that she needed to start laying eggs for us, we made two small additions to her life:

 A few rounds of golf and an oyster roast… What more does a duck need to produce it’s first eggs?
 Actually, the reasons for these two additions have a logical explanation:

-We don’t know if it was due to correlation or causation, but within 48 hours of us providing her with her very own golf ball and ground oyster shells, Margaret laid two beautiful eggs.
-Wednesday, October 30 will go down in Tyrant Farms history as the day that we (or more accurately Lady Thrasher) produced our first ever eggs!
+We don’t know if it was due to correlation or causation, but within 48 hours of us providing her with her very own golf ball and ground oyster shells, Margaret produced two beautiful eggs.
+Wednesday, October 30, 2013 will go down in Tyrant Farms history as the day that we (or more accurately Lady Thrasher) produced our first ever eggs!

 Raise Heritage Breed Ducks & Chickens!

 We hope more people will continue to raise heritage breed ducks and chickens (especially the breeds on the “critical list“) so we can keep these wonderful creatures from going extinct.

 Growing healthy food isn’t all about altruism, economics or our own general wellbeing.
 There’s something indescribably magical about the process, whether that food comes in the form of a plant or an animal.
 There’s a knowledge base and a sense of connection to the earth that you can’t quite put into words.